 Sometimes even stunning landmark buildings require a little imagination to bring them back to public attention.

-Scheduled to open late this summer, the newly renovated Bourse will broaden the dining options in this well-traveled block of Philadelphia’s Historic District.
+Scheduled to open this fall, the newly renovated Bourse will broaden the dining options in this well-traveled block of Philadelphia’s Historic District.
 The Beaux Arts sandstone building, once devoted to the city’s commodities exchange (the first ever in the United States), was redeveloped as The Bourse and turned into an office building and shopping destination in 1979.

 THE BOURSE FAST FACTS